immcantation/dowser/docs/topics/readBEAST.md

 :   amount of rubbish to print to console

 full_posterior
-:   Read un full distribution of parameters and trees?
+:   Read in full distribution of parameters and trees?

 asr
 :   Log ancestral sequences?

 low_ram
 :   run with less memory (slightly slower)

+trim_ids
+:   remove last _ group from tips?